The RANDARRAY Function – Master Excel Array Tools!

 That is how you can draw a sample from any population making the above formula work for different datasets.

-To avoid duplication of data in the random numbers, the RANDARRAY function may be nested into the UNIQUE function.
+To avoid duplication of data in the random numbers, the RANDARRAY function can be nested into the UNIQUE function.

 RANDARRAY Troubleshooting